NiklasTiede/Spasco/README.md

 <h1 id="features" ><img src="docs/features.png" width="31px"#> Features</h1>

-spasco's renaming operation can be modified.
-For instance the search-value (whitespaces) and the new-value (underscores) can be changed.
+Spasco's renaming operation can be modified.
+For example, the search-value (whitespaces) and the new-value (underscores) can be changed.

-- search-values other than whitespaces and new-values other than underscores can be chosen
+- search-values other than white spaces and new-values other than underscores can be chosen
 - files/dirs within directories can be renamed (recurse into dirs)
 - scope of the renaming action can be limited (patterns with wildcard